 - Teen Volunteers: If you are age 16 or older, you can volunteer without adult supervision.
 Volunteers age 16-17 may volunteer independently.
 However, these teens are held to the same expectations of adult volunteers.
 If you need to complete your senior project, please call us directly at (530) 527-3439.

 - Teen Volunteers: If you are age 12-15, you can volunteer with your parent or guardian’s supervision.
 All volunteers under the age of 16 must have their parent or guardian attend orientation and plan to volunteer with them.
 Parents must also complete a volunteer application.
 Teens and their adult partners can do almost everything that any regular member of the volunteer team can do.
 Some activities are not appropriate for all ages and may have an age restriction.

 - Children: If you are under the age of 12, you won’t be able to volunteer at our shelter site, but can still help the shelter animals by working on community projects!
 Donation drives, pet treat bags, and fundraisers are all way children can help.
 Call the Animal Care Center for more information!

-First, decide if the Tehama County Animal Care Center Volunteer Program is right for you.
+Think the Tehama County Animal Care Center Volunteer Program is right for you?
 Please join us if you can: